 HTML5 live streaming solutions have become more popular lately.
-One of them is the HLS protocol.
+One of them is the HLS streaming protocol.
 There are some reasons why this is so popular, the most important of which is that RTMP lost its support by the end of 2020.

 In 2017, Adobe announced that it will no longer support RTMP after the end of 2020.
-After this date, the question of what is HLS gained more importance.
+After this date, the question of what is HLS streaming solutions gained more importance.
 Adobe’s RTMP protocol is now a thing of the past.

-However, will it be beneficial for viewers and broadcasters to switch to HLS and therefore HTML5?
+However, will it be beneficial for viewers and broadcasters to switch to HLS streaming protocol and therefore HTML5?
 We mentioned one of the most important reasons above.
 HTTP-based protocols deliver the best video quality and viewer experience possible regardless of the connection, software, or device.